raymondpee/demo.cloud.aws.app/protocols/grpc/README.md

 # gRPC example
 This section is a very simple grpc example which simulates the JSON payload being transferred between server and client

+ gRPC is well-suited for building microservices-based architectures.
+It enables services to communicate with each other over the network using strongly-typed RPC (Remote Procedure Call) interfaces. gRPC's efficient binary serialization, compact payload, and bi-directional streaming capabilities make it suitable for high-throughput and low-latency communication between microservices.

 ## How to install
 Run the pip install on the requirements.txt to include all the necessary components
 ```